ProfessorComposerProfessorBroadcasterProfessorHostProfessorWriter Dan Golding

 COVER STORY:

-An interview with me about my music for Untitled Goose Game is the cover story for Limelight Magazine‘s 200th issue.
+An interview with Dan about his music for Untitled Goose Game is the cover story for Limelight Magazine's 200th issue.